dolthub/data-analysis/transparency-in-coverage/python/processors/README.md

 2. Run the command above on different URLs
 3. Import any tables that are produced. `root.csv` can be imported with `dolt table import -u root root.csv`, and the same for the other files.

+## FAQ
+1. You can run the file on any in-network.json file.
+Some plans are more likely to have rates than others.
+For example, Dental plans are unlikely to contain the codes <company> is looking for.

 ## My open questions/TODOs
 1. Should there be a foreign key relationship between tables?